PRIVACY AND CONFIDENTIALITY and PATIENT SATISFACTION

 Patient Rights and Responsibilities

-- As a patient of UTB/TSC or any other healthcare facility you have certain rights, including rights to privacy, respect, professionalism, and competent medical care.
+- As a patient of UTB or any other healthcare facility you have certain rights, including rights to privacy, respect, professionalism, and competent medical care.
 You also carry certain responsibilities to help optimize the care you receive.

 Patient Bill of Rights